jistjoalal/resource-share/README.md

   - using edgee:slingshot meteor pkg
   - <s>get working for right filetypes (doc, ppt, etc.)</s>
     - ask/research/think about what else we need on whitelist
-  - styles
-    - better err msgs
-    - progress bar better than spinner?
-      - slingshot progress is WHACK, idk how to use

-- 'post created' msg sticks around too long

 - refactor
   - insertResources